A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Theory

-Therefore SSDU's k-space estimate is correct in expectation in regions of k-space that are not already sampled in $\Yt$.
-This implies that it is crucial to use the data consistent estimate
+Therefore, in general, $f_{\theta^*}(\Yt)$ is correct in expectation, but only in regions of k-space that are not sampled in $\Yt$.
+This contrasts with the variable density Noisier2Noise method presented in Section \ref{sec:vdn2n}, which is correct in expectation for all k-space indices.
+However, as described in the following, this apparent shortcoming can easily be circumvented by using all available data at inference.